Skip to content

 Get a free on-site assessment from a licensed contractor. $0 deposit, no obligation.

-GET FREE ASSESSMENTWhat Bulging or Soft Stucco Usually Means
+What Bulging or Soft Stucco Usually Means

-Common Causes of Bulging Stucco
+Common Causes of Bulging and Soft Stucco

 Understanding what causes stucco to fail is the first step toward a permanent fix.
-Several factors can lead to soft, hollow, or bulging walls.
+Several factors can lead to soft, hollow, or bulging walls:

-Previous repairs that were not blended correctly or impact damage from vehicles or equipment can weaken the bond.
+Previous repairs that were not blended correctly or impact damage from vehicles or equipment can weaken the mechanical bond.
 Poorly patched areas are highly susceptible to popping loose and bulging over time.

 As a house settles or experiences seismic movement, the rigid stucco can shift.
 This movement can snap the mechanical bonds, causing sections to bulge outward and crack.
 If you are noticing other types of fractures, review what causes stucco cracks.